|

 universities and colleges’ (a general search for maps produced 728 hits and for maps

 as subjects, 101 - November 2004).
-For record respositories around the UK see the ARCHON Directory and
+For record respositories around the UK see the Find an archive in the UK and beyond.

 Archives and some museums also hold map